 Lying in bed when tossing and turning won’t help you nod off.

 “Whether consciously or unconsciously, you’ll start to associate your bed with sleep trouble,” says Dr. Param Dedhia, M.D., a physician at Canyon Ranch in Tucson.
 “It’s recommended to get out of bed if you’re unable to drift off after 20 minutes, however, it’s important to seek out something peaceful and relaxing, such as reading with a soft light, gentle yoga or mindful breathing.
 Exposure to bright or intense lights, like computer monitors and TVs, are discouraged as these can activate the brain.”
 When you’re beginning to feel drowsy, head back to bed.

 Exercise could be negatively affecting your sleep.

 It’s true that a workout may make it easy to melt into your mattress.
 In fact, Oregon State University researchers found that people who exercise 150 minutes a week improve their quality of sleep by 65 percent.
 But activity also raises your body temperature, which can take as long as six hours to return to normal.
 Because your body finds it easier to fall asleep when it’s cooler, it may be wise to get exercise at least three hours before you turn in.
+Exercising later than that doesn’t keep everyone up, but it’s worth experimenting with an earlier workout to see if it can help you.
 Or try some calming yoga postures, like Child’s Pose or Reclining Butterfly, to help relax you before bed.